Money Maker: Commercial performance

 "Money Maker" debuted at number 96 on the Billboard Hot 100 the week of August 26, 2006.
 It moved seventeen spots to number 79 the week of September 2, 2006 and another eighteen spots to number 61 the week after.
 Two weeks later, it entered the top 40 at number 15 the week of September 23, 2006.
 It moved thirteen spots to number two the week after with gains in airplay and digital sales, but was kept off the top spot for four weeks by Justin Timberlake's "SexyBack".
 It reached number one the week of October 28, 2006 and held that spot for two weeks before losing it again to Timberlake with "My Love", remaining on the chart for a total of twenty-five weeks.
 The song gave Ludacris his second number-one hit as lead artist and third overall, as well as Pharrell's second number-one hit.

-The song barely has an appearance count in the Billboard Year-End of two, coming in at number thirty-five in 2006 and number ninety-two in 2007.
+The song appeared at number thirty-five on the Billboard Year-End chart of 2006, and number ninety-two in 2007.

 It peaked at number one on the Hot R&B/Hip-Hop Songs chart for one week, the Rhythmic chart for five weeks, and the Hot Rap Songs chart for seven weeks.
 On December 6, 2006, the song was certified Platinum by the Recording Industry Association of America (RIAA) for selling over 1,000,000 copies in the United States.